Are Fallen Angels Truth from the Bible or Fiction?

 Who Is Satan?

-Satan, once known as Lucifer (Ezekiel 28), is the ringleader of the fallen angels, who caused them to rebel against God in the first place.
+Satan, once known as Lucifer (Ezekiel 28), is the ringleader of the demons, who caused them to rebel against God in the first place.

 He will tempt us in every way (Matthew 4:1-11).